Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 FYI: To learn about our hands-on experience with Blink and what it’s like using the cameras day-to-day, have a look at our comprehensive Blink camera review.

-- 1080p HD Image Quality: All Blink cameras – both the outdoor and indoor models – come with 1080p HD resolution.
-Are there cameras out there with higher resolution?
-Sure.
-Lorex, for instance, offers some great models with 4K.
-Still, 1080p is the industry standard, and there’s a good reason for that.
-It’s crisp and clear enough to identify whoever or whatever happens by your home.
-We had no trouble identifying the neighbor’s cat who was digging up our front porch flower pots.
+• 1080p HD Image Quality: All Blink cameras feature 1080p HD resolution.
+While it’s not the best, 1080p is clear enough to identify whoever or whatever happens by your home.
+We were even able to identify the neighbor’s cat digging up our front porch flower pots.

 In addition, you might want to check out the new plug-in Mini Pan-Tilt.
 It can cover a whole room thanks to its 360-degree field of vision which can be remotely accessed from the Blink app.
 It’s a Blink Mini with a mechanical mount that makes the camera pan and tilt.